ScionFL: Efficient and Robust Secure Quantized Aggregation

-\tsparagraph{Results} The results for the~MNIST/LeNet training are given in~Fig.~\ref{fig:fl_mnist_lenet}.
+\myparatight{Results} The results for the~MNIST/LeNet training are given in~Fig.~\ref{fig:fl_mnist_lenet}.
 Validation accuracy for our approximate version converges to almost the same final accuracy as the insecure exact aggregation.
-Specifically, in the final round of training, the difference between the two is diminished to~$0.77\%$ and~$0.33\%$ for~HSQ and~KSQ for~$N = 5000$, respectively.
-Similar results can be observed for~CIFAR10/ResNet9 in~Fig.~\ref{fig:fl_cifar_resnet}.
-However, here the difference between the exact and approximate version with~$3.14\%$ in the final round for~KSQ is higher.
-This gap is expected due to the significantly lower number of clients per round, for which our approximate bit conversion and~SepAgg technique result in a comparatively high~NMSE over the baseline~(cf.~Figs.~\ref{fig:approx_sq} and~\ref{fig:sepagg_sq}).
-We expect this effect to vanish for a real cross-device setting with thousands of participants per round ~(due to the demonstrated linear decay of the~NMSE when increasing~$\numclients$), which we unfortunately cannot simulate with complex network architectures due to hardware limitations.
-Additionally, one may use a~\emph{hybrid} approach, where training is conducted with the approximate version for the initial rounds until a baseline accuracy is reached, whereas secure exact training~(potentially including only the~SepAgg~\cite{ARXIV:BAT20} approximation but not our approximate bit-to-arithmetic conversion) is used for fine tuning up to the desired target accuracy.
+Specifically, in the final round of training, the difference between the two is diminished to~0.77\% and~0.33\% for~HSQ and~KSQ for~$N = 5000$, respectively.
+Similar observations apply to~CIFAR10/ResNet9 in~Fig.~\ref{fig:fl_cifar_resnet}.
+However, here the difference between the exact and approximate version for~KSQ is higher with~3.14\% in the final round.
+This gap is expected due to the significantly lower number of clients per round, for which our approximate bit conversion and~SepAgg technique result in a comparatively high~NMSE over the baseline~(cf.~Figs.~\ref{fig:sepagg_sq} and~\ref{fig:approx_sq}).
+We expect this effect to vanish for a real cross-device setting with thousands of participants per round ~(due to the demonstrated linear decay of the~NMSE when increasing~$\numclients$), which we unfortunately cannot simulate with complex model architectures due to hardware limitations.
+Additionally, one may use a~\emph{hybrid approach}, where training uses the approximate version for initial rounds until a baseline accuracy is reached, whereas secure exact training~(potentially including only the~SepAgg~\cite{ARXIV:BAT20} approximation but not our approximate bit-to-arithmetic conversion) is used for fine tuning up to the desired target accuracy.